 What games have been announced for PlayStation 5?

-Sony is reportedly planning to showcase games for the PlayStation 5 at a virtual event on June 3, according to separate reports from Bloomberg and VentureBeat.
+The Future Of Gaming followed reports that Sony was reportedly planning to showcase games for the PlayStation 5 at a virtual event on June 3, according to separate reports from Bloomberg and VentureBeat.
 Additional events are also in the works, including a State Of Play episode for the console scheduled for August.

 On May 19, Sony president and CEO Kenichiro Yoshida announced during a corporate strategy meeting that they were planning to “introduce a compelling line-up of titles soon”, from both first- and third-party developers.
 However, neither a date nor specific details for this reveal were stated.